Mary of Guise: Legacy

-Apart from her bitter enemy John Knox, the leader of the Scottish reformation, views by historians have generally been favourable.
+Apart from her bitter enemy John Knox, the leader of the Scottish Reformation, views by historians have generally been favourable.
 Marshall says that "her biographers, Strickland in the nineteenth century, McKerlie and Marshall in the twentieth, [have] been unanimous in praising her intelligence and fortitude" as have most other scholars.
 In evaluating her life, historian Rosalind K. Marshall says:Sacrificing her own comfort, interests, and ultimately her life, Mary of Guise had fought a long, desperate, and, in the end, hopeless struggle to preserve Scotland as a pro-French, Roman Catholic nation for her daughter....Charming, highly intelligent, and hard-working, with a diplomatic manner and an ability to fight on regardless of hostility, disappointment, and ill health, Mary was never merely a pawn of the French king.

+Archival sources

+A manuscript journal of the siege of Leith, attributed to Jacques de La Brosse, and copies of Mary of Guise's correspondence with the French ambassador Michel de Seure are held by the Archives des affaires étrangères, Paris, (Angleterre 15).
+This material, and an archive of letters known as the Balcarres Papers, held by the National Library of Scotland, possibly represent the papers of one of the secretaries of Mary of Guise, Pierre de Grantrie or Grandrye.
+The National Records of Scotland holds some state correspondence and exchequer material.